ahape/ns2es6/README.md

 # PRE

 - Need to move certain things around so they are semantically correct
+    - Any file paths that don't line up with the namespace path
     - IAlert
     - etc
 - Remove export namespace in Reports base (Needs to be done before step 3